 2014.
 The British Journal for the Philosophy of Science 65 (3): 493–519.

 Weisberg provides an argument that neither conditionalization nor Jeffrey conditionalization is capable of accommodating the holist’s claim that beliefs acquired directly from experience can suffer undercutting defeat.
 I diagnose this failure as stemming from the fact that neither conditionalization nor Jeffrey conditionalization give any advice about how to rationally respond to theory-dependent evidence, and I propose a novel updating procedure that does tell us how to respond to evidence like this.
 This holistic updating rule yields conditionalization as a special case in which our evidence is entirely theory independent.
 Note: I revise and further generalize this theory in Updating for Externalists.

 These papers are still being revised.
 Feedback is very much appreciated.

 Principles of expert deference say that you should align your credences with those of an expert.
 This expert could be your doctor, your future, better informed self, or the objective chances.
 These kinds of principles face difficulties in cases in which you are uncertain of the truth-conditions of the thoughts in which you invest credence, as well as cases in which the thoughts have different truth-conditions for you and the expert.
 For instance, you shouldn’t defer to your doctor by aligning your credence in the de se thought ‘I am sick’ with the doctor’s credence in that same de se thought.
 Nor should you defer to the objective chances by setting your credence in the thought ‘The actual winner wins’ equal to the objective chance that the actual winner wins.
-Here, I generalize principles of expert deference to handle these kinds of problem cases.
+Here, I generalise principles of expert deference to handle these kinds of problem cases.
 This generalisation has surprising consequences for Adam Elga's Sleeping Beauty puzzle.